App-vNext/Polly/README.md

     .Handle<DivideByZeroException>()
     .CircuitBreaker(2, TimeSpan.FromMinutes(1), onBreak, onReset);

-// Break the circuit after the specified number of exceptions
+// Break the circuit after the specified number of consecutive exceptions
 // and keep circuit broken for the specified duration,
 // calling an action on change of circuit state,
 // passing a context provided to Execute().